raspimana/hlsdk-xash3d/README.md

 The libraries built this way are always GoldSource compatible.

-There're dsp projects for MVS 6 in `cl_dll` and `dlls` directories, but we don't keep them up-to-date.
-You're free to adapt them for yourself and try to import into the newer MVS versions.
+There're dsp projects for Visual Studio 6 in `cl_dll` and `dlls` directories, but we don't keep them up-to-date.
+You're free to adapt them for yourself and try to import into the newer Visual Studio versions.

 #### Using mingw